Projected Storm Snowfall Totals Increase: Up To Foot Possible In These Spots

 - 6 to 12 inches in the darkest shade.

-Locations where there will be mainly a wintry mix, including significant icing, are shown in the second image.
+Locations where there will be mainly a wintry mix, including significant icing, are visible by clicking on the second image.

 For precipitation types by region, click on the third image above.